 Responsibility Assignment Matrix example

 Despite the simple nature of all information in the matrix memory, it can be very time-consuming to assign each member of the project team with the right tasks and responsibilities.

-In addition the appropriate roles must be defined in advance before they are included in the responsibility assignment matrix.
+In addition the appropriate roles must be defined in advance before they are included in the RAM.

 To do this well and accurately, the matrix can be completed using the following steps: